Radio information and setup for ultralight pilots

 A. Radio information

 Pilots have been killed because of one of the radios in use by a group of pilots in the air was stuck in transmit mode.
 This effectively makes the common frequency unusable by everyone else (and is why all non-ultralight aircraft must use a different radio mode of operation) .
-Properly setting up the FM 2-meter radio we use can help prevent this kind of tragedy.
+Properly setting up the FM 2-meter radio we ultralight pilots use can help prevent this kind of tragedy.
 For example, knowing how to setup the "transmission timeout timer" in the setup section of the radio is CRITICALLY important.
 Setting it to 60 seconds or less will automatically turn off a continuously transmitting radio so others can use the frequency during ordinary operations or if there is an emergency.

 1. The Sena for HG & PPG/PG - a safe alternative to the 2-way radio

-I have the 30K Sena system and use it for PPG, especially when I fly solo because I can easily receive cell phone calls via the Sena Bluetooth feature.
+I have the 30K Sena system and use it for PPG, especially when I fly solo because I can easily receive and make cell phone calls via the Sena Bluetooth feature.
 However, this system costs about 3X or more than the price of a quality FM 2 meter transceiver.
 I do not recommend it for HG or PG because of its cost, range, and lack of simplicity.
 The Sena system is primarily designed for motorcycle riders who like to group chat.
+It can also be buggy.
+There are times when I have to power cycle the Sena to get it to work correctly.
+An advantage of the Sena (not connected to a FM transceiver) is that it is 100% legal per the FCC.

 Using the Sena with a 2 meter radio is a bit complex and requires the SR10 two-way radio adapter.
 The default setup is for VOX (voice operated transmission) but PTT can be used via a setup option.
 The noise canceling microphone of the Sena is the best on the market and better than the NAC system used on the ICARO PPG helmets.
 A typical 2 meter Sena setup has poorer audio quality compared to a 2 meter radio connected to a speaker/microphone.
-An advantage of the Sena is that it is 100% legal per the FCC.

 When flying PPG, I have both my cell phone and 2 meter radio connected to the Sena system.
 In general, I only use the Sena group chat system if it is what others have or I need easy access to my cell phone while flying.